aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 {{% /alert %}}
 ## **Added APIs**
 ### **Support for VBA Project Digital Signing, Detection & Extraction**
 This release of Aspose.Cells for .NET has exposed some new properties and methods to aid the users in tasks such as digitally signing a VBA project, detecting if a VBA project is signed & valid.
-Moreover, the new API allows to extract the certificate as raw data from digitally signed VBA project in Workbook.
+Moreover, the new API allows to extract the certificate as raw data from a digitally signed VBA project in a Workbook.
 ###### **Digitally Sign VBA Project**
 Aspose.Cells for .NET 8.7.0 has exposed the VbaProject.Sign method that can be used to [digitally sign the VBA project in a Workbook](/cells/net/digitally-sign-a-vba-code-project-with-certificate/).
-The said method accepts an instance of DigitalSignature class which resides in the Aspose.Cells.DigitalSignatures namespace.
+The said method accepts an instance of **DigitalSignature** class which resides in the **Aspose.Cells.DigitalSignatures** namespace.

 Following is the simple usage scenario.